 FSA cards are pretty common these days – most FSA providers give you one to help use your funds (and track your spending) easier.
-But if you're new to FSAs (or at least new to these cards) you probably have some questions about how they work, where they can be used, what they're NOT for, etc. etc.
+But if you're new to FSAs (or at least new to these cards) you probably have some questions about how they work, where they can be used, what it is NOT for, and so on.

 Well, if you haven't figured it out by now, we love making guides for these types of things.

+Let’s take a big-picture look at the humble-but-awesome FSA card.
 Flex spending cards are essentially the same as debit cards but used only to cover eligible medical expenses, drawing the funds from your FSA.
-Without an FSA card, FSA holders who wish to access their funds are required to pay an out-of-pocket expense, and then submit receipts to their benefits administrator.
+Without an FSA card, FSA holders who wish to access their funds are required to either pay for an out-of-pocket expense and then submit receipts to their benefits administrator or submit a claim with required documentation.
 Employees get reimbursed once the paperwork is submitted for eligible expenses.

 That's basically it.
 BUT, if you ventured here wondering about the difference between FSA and HSA cards, guess what?
-They function in the exact same ways.
+While FSA and HSA accounts have some differences, the cards to access them function in almost the exact same ways.
 And the information below will help you understand how to handle your card.

 Ways to check the balance on your FSA card